fluidgeo/fluidgeo-simulator/README.md

 has been developed at LNCC/MCTI (National Laboratory of Scientific Computing, Petrópolis/Brazil).

 ## Contacts
-If you want to contact us, you're welcome to do this by here (GitHub) or by our e-mails:
+If you want to contact us, you're welcome to do by here (GitHub) or by our e-mails:

 Eduardo Garcia: bidu@lncc.br
 Diego Volpatto: volpatto@lncc.br